hxtree/galaxyops/services/dialogue-service/public/en/acts/1_cradle/dialogues/vallons-farewell.md

-(Seven Years Later) (the scene opens to the same farm.
+(the scene opens to the same farm.
 Nothing visual has changed, until the scene pans once more.
 Vallon and Meeku are seen in the same pasture as before, but they are both older now.
 The two are dueling once more, however their skills have improved noticeably.
 They duel at a much quicker pace and much more aggressively.
 They seem to be evenly matched until Vallon leaps over Meeku.
 He trips him from behind, grabs one of his legs,and then throws him.
 Meeku lands several feet away, stands up and brushes himself off.)

 Meeku: I thought we said no tripping!